The pH of SCl2 in Water

 5. Emergency Response: Be prepared to respond quickly and effectively in the event of an accident or exposure to SCl2, including having access to emergency eyewash stations and showers.

-See also The Importance of Maintaining the Optimal pH of Outgassed Water
+See also The pH of Alanine in Water

 Conclusion